 Open Solution or Project option if presented with the “Welcome to JetBrains Rider” screen or if it launches into a full window by choosing the

 File -> Open -> Solution or Project... menu.
 Select the SLN file.
 Rider will then start reconstructing the project, pull in the NuGet dependencies and so on.
 Once the project is loaded you can now build it and run it.
 Build it the first time manually by choosing the

 Build -> Build Solution menu option.
 You can then run by clicking the Run Icon or using the right-click menu on the project (highlighted in red below).

 Create the TodoListView

 The second part of the tutorial is where we start doing new stuff.
 We are creating our first new view which will hold our To Do List.
 You can find that tutorial section here.
-The instructions for this are pretty spot on however one thing is different than in the tutorial.
 The tutorial says that the created source files are going to have a namespace called Todo.Views.
-This is not correct.
-It should have that namespace but their example didn’t specify that so it uses the default.
-That name is
+This is only correct if you specified the

 AvaloniaAppTemplate.Namespace.
 So for example in the TodoListView.xaml file the tutorial says it should look like this:

 You will get this if you specified the option but if you forgot it will look like this:

 It’s very subtle but it’s the last line of the